 Skip to main content

-Transform your data infrastructure into a comprehensive, searchable, and governed data catalog.
-DataOculus provides a user-friendly interface to configure, manage, and monitor all your data catalog integrations.
+Bring your own data catalog to start monitoring assets.
+DataOculus provides a user-friendly interface to configure, manage, and monitor all your data catalog assets at one place.

 Overview